r-1010/myproject/README.md

 # About Page:

-After the home page, I went along with about-us page where I told what the page title describes.<br>
+After the home page, I went along with about-us page where I told what exactly the page title describes.<br>
 * Terminolgy
 * Backpack Designs
 * Daily use